-As a school we may need specialist support for your child.
+As a school, we may need specialist support for your child.
 If we feel that the involvement of another agency would be beneficial to help with your child's needs you will be informed and asked to give your consent.
 Within school we can make referrals to the SEND Hub which provides both in reach and outreach support for:

-- Social, emotional and mental health difficulties; - Specific learning difficulties; - Communication and interaction difficulties; - Severe Learning difficulties
+- Social, emotional and mental health difficulties;

+- Cognition and Learning difficulties;

+- Communication and Interaction difficulties;

+- Severe Learning difficulties;

+- Medical and sensory needs

 We can also apply for support from speech and language, occupational therapy, social care, CAMH's, educational psychologist and the Early Help service.

 We can also work in partnership with physiotherapy, healthy child team, hearing and vision teams.